The quality of the pupils’ academic and other achievements is excellent.

-A broad curriculum runs throughout the school using a weekly timetable structured to provide a healthy balance of academic subjects, music, drama, art and sports.
-The curriculum is brought to life in stimulating lessons from inspirational teachers, who make learning exciting and enjoyable whilst teaching the girls to question and take on responsibility for themselves and others.
+A broad curriculum runs throughout the School using a weekly timetable structured to provide a healthy balance of academic subjects, music, performance, art and sports.
+The curriculum is brought to life in stimulating lessons from inspirational teachers, who make learning exciting and enjoyable whilst teaching the pupils’ to question and take on responsibility for themselves and others.
 Combined with excellent facilities, our pupils have all they need to become interested learners, encouraged to think independently, express their thoughts and opinions confidently and make excellent progress in all subjects.

-Our specialist facilities include a Science Laboratory, Design Technology, Art and Cookery Rooms, a well-stocked Library and dedicated Music Centre, all at the scale to be enjoyed by Junior School aged children.
-Our modern and well-equipped Science Laboratory enables girls to carry out practical experiments as they learn to solve questions through testing, predicting, collating results and drawing conclusions.
-Skills in computing are developed in the up-to-date ICT Suite, as well as on tablets and laptops used in classrooms across a wide variety of lessons.
+Our specialist facilities include a Science Laboratory, Design Technology, Art Room as well as well-stocked Libraries and dedicated Music Centre, all at the scale to be enjoyed by Junior School aged children.
+Our well-equipped Science Laboratory enables pupils to carry out practical experiments as they learn to solve questions through testing, predicting, collating results and drawing conclusions.
+Skills in computing are developed in the up-to-date Computing Suite, as well as on tablets and laptops used in classrooms across a wide variety of lessons.

-Learning outside the classroom plays a pivotal role in further enrichment, be it within our own grounds of visits in the local area and beyond.
-Class trips to museums, galleries, castles, coastlines and residential venues are regular events in the school calendar as are workshops run in school by outside speakers.
+Learning outside the classroom plays a pivotal role in further enrichment, be it within our own grounds or visits in the local area and beyond.
+Class trips to museums, galleries, castles, coastlines and residential venues are regular events in the school calendar as are workshops run in School by outside speakers.

-We divide our Junior School into two parts; our Pre-Preparatory (Pre- Prep) Department includes our Early Years provision (for girls aged 2 ½ – 5) and Years 1 and 2 (age 5 – 7).
-Our Prep Department includes girls from Years 3 to 6 (age 7 – 11).
+We divide our Junior School into the Early Years for pupils in Nursery, Pre-School and Reception (age 2 – 5), Key Stage 1 for pupils in Years 1 and 2 (age 5 – 7), and Key Stage 2 for pupils in Years 3 to 6 (age 7 – 11).